We are here to help!

 - Midwives encourage realistic expectations of childbirth by women within their own society, with the minimum expectation that no women should be harmed by conception or childbearing.

 - Midwives use their professional knowledge through training and professional credentials to ensure safe birthing practices in all environments and cultures.

-- Midwives act as effective role models in health promotion for women throughout their life cycle, for families and for other health professionals.
+- Midwives act as effective role models in health promotion for women throughout their life cycle, families, and other health professionals.

 What’s the difference between a midwife and a doula?

 - Midwives are trained health care professionals who provide maternity and gynecological care.
-All of our midwives are licensed by the medical board, and are responsible for the health and safety of mom and baby, just as a doctor is.
+All of our midwives are licensed by the medical board and are responsible for mom and baby’s health and safety, just as a doctor is.